AlbertKhachatrian/AlbertKhachatrian/README.md

 ## Novice Android and Software Developer
 - 😍 I like to code
 - 🌟 My favorite languages: Java, Dart.
-- 🧠 I am currently learning flutter and algorithms
+- 🧠 I am currently learning flutter, data structures and algorithms
 - 🤝 Ready to collaborate
 - 👀 Looking for a job or internship